RobFenton94/Portfolio/README.md

 Hello!
 I'm Rob, a passionate and dedicated beginner in the world of software development.
 Over the past three months, I have immersed myself in learning Python, focusing on writing clean, efficient code, understanding the intricacies of software programming, and mastering the art of testing to ensure robust and error-free code.

+In my Software Engineering Bootcamp, I achieved a 99% out of 100% overall grade for Completeness, Efficiency, Style and Documentation.

 ## About Me

 - **Name:** Rob Fenton